hexsorcerer/example-grpc-aspnetcore/README.md

 ## Building your gRPC client in C#
 First thing we need to do is reference the proto file from the server project.
-This assumes your working in a monorepo scenario and both projects are in the same repo.
+This assumes you're working in a monorepo scenario and both projects are in the same repo.
 If you're working in a polyrepo scenario, you'll have some extra work to do to manage your protos that we won't be talking about in this example.